GaloisInc/macaw/doc/Design.md

 The IR has unlimited virtual registers with each intermediate value being assigned to a distinct virtual register.
 Note that unlike LLVM IR, macaw IR is not in SSA form.
 The operations in the IR are primarily bitvector operations, which are polymorphic over bitvector width but strongly typed to ensure that bitvectors of different widths are not mixed without proper extension or truncation.

 Note that the macaw IR does *not* have floating point operations; those are typically represented as architecture-specific extension statements.
 The macaw IR contains only the primitives necessary for recovering control flow.
-As a consequence, tricky hand-written assembly that used e.g., bit-precise IEEE operations to directly compute an instruction address cannot be resolved by macaw (e.g., `jmp sqrt(foo)`).
+As a consequence, tricky hand-written assembly that uses e.g., bit-precise IEEE operations to directly compute an instruction address cannot be resolved by macaw (e.g., `jmp sqrt(foo)`).

 ## Core Algorithm